TART: An Open-Source Tool-Augmented Framework for Explainable Table-based Reasoning: Error Analysis

 \section{Error Analysis}

-To precisely categorize error types in CoT reasoning, we annotate 50 randomly selected CoT error cases.
-The result (Figure~\ref{fig:error in cot}) shows that the major error type is incorrect numerical reasoning, followed by errors related to table operations.
+To precisely categorize error types in CoT reasoning and \model, we annotate 50 randomly selected error cases for each method.
+The results (Figure~\ref{fig:error in cot}) shows that the major error type is incorrect numerical reasoning, followed by errors related to table operations.
 This analysis verifies the necessity for our proposed \model, which addresses these issues by integrating specialized numerical and table operation tools.